 1. Consider the Opposite

-Most negotiators recognize the value of determining their alternatives, limits, interests, and priorities and those of their opponent ahead of time.
+Most negotiators recognize the value of determining their alternatives, limits, interests, and priorities and those of their opponent ahead of time as part of their negotiation techniques.
 You would be wise to recognize that your predictions about your own future judgments, feelings, and behaviors are probably wrong.

 One effective strategy for debiasing your judgment is to “consider the opposite” of what you think is true, as Charles Lord of Texas Christian University advises.
 Don’t assume you’ll maintain your poise when a negotiation gets tough.